firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 - HW

 Purpose of an operating system:
-- abstract hardware for performance and flexibility
+- **Abstract the hardware** for performance and flexibility
-- allow multiple users to run varietiy of application
+- Allow **multiple users** to run varietiy of application
-- multiple hardware resources between multiple applications and users
+- Multiple hardware resources between multiple applications and users
-- isolate applications
+- Isolate applications
-- allow sharing among applications
+- Allow sharing among applications
-- provide high performance
+- Provide high performance

 You want isolation but you also want sharing which is contradictory.
 This is one of the chanllenges of designing a good operating system.